-Gabrielle Rifkind is the Director of the Middle East programme at Oxford Research Group (ORG).
+Gabrielle Rifkind is the Director of the Oxford Process programme at Oxford Research Group (ORG), which leads on preventive diplomacy work and high-level mediation.
 She is a group analyst and specialist in conflict resolution.
 Gabrielle combines in-depth political and psychological expertise with many years’ experience in promoting serious analysis and dialogue.
 Her special areas of interest are Iran and the Palestine-Israel conflict.
 As a political entrepreneur, she has a deep understanding of human behaviour and motivation.

 Gabrielle is the convener and founder of the Middle East Policy Initiative Forum (MEPIF) and has facilitated a number of Track II roundtables in the Middle East on the Israel-Palestine conflict, as well as on the Iran conflict.
 Committed to trying to understand the mindset of the region, she has both facilitated meetings with and spent time talking to the leadership in Syria, Iran, Lebanon, Egypt, Jordan, Saudi Arabia, Israel, and ‘Western’ states.